Descanonge/neba/docs/source/data/existing_modules.rst

 .. important::

     Doing so is not so straightforward.
-It may fail on some filesystems with permission errors.
+It may return permission errors on some filesystems.
 Using the scratch filesystem on a cluster might solve this issue.
-See :meth:`~.XarrayWriter.send_calls_together`
+See :meth:`~.XarrayWriter.send_calls_together` documentation for
-    documentation for details on the implementation.
+    details on the implementation.

 When writing to multiple files, the :class:`.XarrayWriter` module needs multiple datasets and their respective target file. :class:`.XarraySplitWriter` intends